brisa-build/brisa/packages/docs/api-reference/components/web-context.md

 > [!CAUTION]
 >
-> It is necessary to watch when to use it, it does not exist during SSR.
+> It is important to exercise caution when directly manipulating the DOM element using the `self` property.
+This approach can lead to potential issues, such as conflicts with the reactive nature of Brisa components.
+Therefore, it is recommended to use this property judiciously and only when necessary.

+> [!NOTE]
+>
+> It is an empty object during SSR to use it in some specific cases like [reseting `shadowRoot.adoptedStyleSheets`](/building-your-application/styling/web-components#global-styles-in-web-components).
+Normally it is better to use it inside an [`effect`](#effect) to ensure that is executed only in the client-side.

 ## Expanding the WebContext